CoalescedConsciousness/H3/BigData/BD_First/BD_First/README.md

 ---
 ## Known issues:
 - Spark implementation is currently incomplete, but is otherwise also unnecessary at the current stage.
 Code is thus present but commented out for the time being.

+---
+---
+## Changelog:
+### 1.0.1.:
+- Added example of Data Query Layer; simple extraction and aggregation of datasets based on Date property using LINQ.